williamcroberts/tpm2-tools-wiki/How-to-use-tpm2-tools.md

 `$ tpm2_takeownership -O ownerpassnew -E endorsepassnew -L lockpassnew`

-* To clear ownership(owner related resources will be released, but can only work while platform auth is NULL - BIOS didn't set authentication secrets for platform hierarchy):
+* To clear ownership(owner related resources will be released, but can only work while lockout auth is NULL or lockout password is known):

-`$ tpm2_takeownership -c`
+`$ tpm2_takeownership -c [-L lockpass]`

 Most tools can run with or without taking ownership, if not taking ownership, skip corresponding parameter when writing command line.
 Next up, command lines will be given in both cases for each tools.